quicwg/base-drafts/draft-ietf-quic-recovery.md

 If no previous RTT is available, or if the network changes, the initial RTT SHOULD be set to 100ms.

-When the first handshake packet is sent, the sender SHOULD set an alarm for the handshake timeout period.
+When a handshake packet is sent, the sender SHOULD set an alarm for the handshake timeout period.

 When the alarm fires, the sender MUST retransmit all unacknowledged handshake